thePoopEater/UberEats/README.md

-# uberEats
+# UberEats
-This is a uber eats full stack developer project.
+This is a Uber Eats backend course project.